https://www.totraveltoo.com/

 Why we chose it?

 We wanted a hostel that was centrally located in an area that would be close to the major sites and within our budget.
-This was our first experience in a hostel and we were keen to engage with fellow travelers.
+This was our first experience in a hostel and we were keen to engage with fellow travellers.

-Ventana Sur Hostel features are: a swimming pool and a gorgeous oasis terrace.
+Ventana Sur Hostel features are a swimming pool and a gorgeous oasis terrace.
 Free Wi-Fi.
 A continental breakfast is daily served.
 Guests can cook their own meals in the communal kitchen and make use of the barbecue facilities.
 Rooms at Ventana Sur have individual lockers.
 Some of them feature balconies and private bathrooms.
 Sun lounge chairs are available by the pool and on the terrace.
 Bikes can be rented.

 What was it like?